How Often do You Feel Like…

 It’s been a long day and you’re exhausted.
-All you want is for the kids to go nicely to bed so you can have some quiet time to yourself before you also turn in for the night.
+All you want is for the kids to go to bed so you can have some quiet time …and then maybe get some sleep!

-But of course, things don’t go this way – in fact, they rarely do.
+But of course, things don’t usually work that way – in fact, they rarely do.

-Instead of peaceful solitude, you are greeted with a kicking, screaming and totally relentless monster.
-He doesn’t want to go to bed, he doesn’t want to go to school tomorrow, and he definitely doesn’t take kindly to you telling him that she needs to do both.
+Instead of peaceful solitude, you never know if you’re going to get Dr. Jekyll or Mr. Hyde.
+Your child doesn’t want to go to bed, he doesn’t want to go to school tomorrow, and he definitely doesn’t want you telling him what to do.

 Something’s gotta give, right?

-The thing is, you know that this is part of your child’s challenges, but knowing that others are in the same boat fails to offer much comfort when your kid’s a hot mess.
+The thing is, you know that this is part of your child’s challenges, but that doesn’t offer much comfort when your kid’s a hot mess.
 Or when you are.
 Even though you know you should keep your cool, it’s getting harder and harder to do.

 - Feel exhausted by your child’s constant mood swings?

-- Yell at your kids more than you talk with them?
+- Yell at your kids more than you wish you did?

 - Constantly walk around on eggshells, never sure what’s going to trigger a tantrum?

-- Feel ashamed and embarrassed that people are judging you as a parent?
+- Feel ashamed and embarrassed, feeling judged as a parent?